mdlayher/ynl/Documentation/netlink/intro.rst

 :c:member:`nlmsghdr.nlmsg_seq` should be a set to a monotonically increasing value.
 The value gets echoed back in responses and doesn't matter in practice, but setting it to an increasing value for each message sent is considered good hygiene.
+The purpose of the field is matching responses to requests.

 :c:member:`nlmsghdr.nlmsg_pid` is the Netlink equivalent of an address.
 Kernel has the address of ``0`` hence this field should be set to ``0``.
-See :ref:`nlmsg_pid` for a historical sidebar.
+See :ref:`nlmsg_pid` for the (uncommon) uses of the field.

 The expected use for :c:member:`genlmsghdr.version` was to allow versioning of the APIs provided by the subsystems.
 No subsystem to